 We know full well what a source of stress our phones and constantly-connected lifestyle can be, but the life-hub that is the iPhone can also be used to help you slow down and access your spiritual side.

-Here are 6 apps you need in your life in order to become the most spiritual version of you:
+Here are 6 apps you need in your life in order to become the most spiritual version of yourself:

-Created by Deepak Chopra, a new-age Guru and proponent of alternative medicine, Jiyo is intended to become your one-stop health companion and personal transformation platform.
-The app is meant to address all the facets of a healthy consciousness, including personal growth, nutrition, sleep, exercise and relationships.
+Created by Deepak Chopra, a new-age Guru, and proponent of alternative medicine, Jiyo is intended to become your one-stop health companion and personal transformation platform.
+The app is meant to address all the facets of healthy consciousness, including personal growth, nutrition, sleep, exercise, and relationships.

 Straight from the spiritual dame that is Gabby Bernstein, the Spirit Junkie app keeps the good vibes flowin’ throughout your day with inspiring affirmations.
-The idea is that you can meditate on this affirmation, repeat it throughout your day or set reminders to view it and let it bring you back to centre.
+The idea is that you can meditate on this affirmation, repeat it throughout your day, or set reminders to view it and let it bring you back to the center.

 You can also scroll through previous affirmations in order to find one that resonates with you.
 This can become your meditation mantra, or you can share with friends to help spread the high-vibe, spiritual love.

 Master manifesting with this handy app by Abraham Hicks, the Law of Attraction guru.
-It offers visualisations for intentional manifesting, affirmations for raising your vibrations and practical support via reminders, a journalling tool and alarms to make sure you put the work in.
+It offers visualizations for intentional manifesting, affirmations for raising your vibrations, and practical support via reminders, a journaling tool, and alarms to make sure you put the work in.

-There app includes a community feed where people share inspiring content, where you can find guided meditations and videos and articles by holistic health experts.
+Their app includes a community feed where people share inspiring content, where you can find guided meditations and videos, and articles by holistic health experts.